 - Roller Sources – NA Graphics, Finzer Roller, Advance Roller, Badger Graphic, Parmarco Global

-- Press Sources – Walt Whittenberg Inc (Tennessee) for all things Heidelberg, Don Black Linecasting (canada), Dave Churchman of SterlingType.com, check local auctions for print shops and on craigslist or ebay (buyer beware with these two).
+- Press Sources – Walt Whittenberg Inc (Tennessee) for all things Heidelberg, Don Black Linecasting (canada), Andrew Churchman of buyletterpress.com, check local auctions for print shops and on craigslist or ebay (buyer beware with these two).

 Tympan Paper – a paper manufactured to cover the cylinder or platen.
 Usually treated and can be made of mylar – available from NA Graphics, Letterpress Things, Bar-Plate, Badger Graphics, Sterlingtype.